-It was during this period, referred to as the Age of Enlightenment, that many of the most famous philosophers of modern Western history found their place and left their mark (Carlson, Roth, & Travisono, 2008).
-This is when thinkers and reformers such as William Penn, Charles Montesquieu, François Voltaire, Cesare Beccaria, John Howard, and Jeremy Bentham became known as leading thinkers on punishment as well as advocates of humane treatment for prisoners (see Figure 1.1).
+As demonstrated earlier in this chapter, the roots of punishment tend to be ingrained in a desire for revenge.
+From this intent emerged a number of ghastly tortures and punishments.
+But beginning in the 1700s, a new mind-set began to develop throughout Europe.
+It was during this period, referred to as the Age of Enlightenment, that many of the most famous philosophers of modern Western history found their place and left their mark (Carlson et al., 2008).
+This is when thinkers and reformers such as William Penn, Charles Montesquieu, Voltaire (né François-Marie Arouet), Cesare Beccaria, John Howard, and Jeremy Bentham became known as leading thinkers on punishment as well as advocates of humane treatment for prisoners (see Figure 1.1).